ndd21/PHYS281/docs/demo-flow-control.md

  * `x or y`: `True` if either `x` is `True` **or** `y` is `True`
  * `not x`: `True` if `x` is **not** `True` (i.e., `x` is `False`)

-where `x` and `y` can be variables, or other conditional expression like above.
+where `x` and `y` can be variables, or other conditional expressions like above.
 These expressions return boolean values:

 ```python